imhope12/HopeSeleniumProject/SeleniumFramework/readMe/readme.txt

 RetrtAnalyzer class:- using if while condition to give command to retry count met.

 Setting command for listners.
-copied the RetryAnalyzer for ITestAnnotation for retry. for that goto Suitlisners and open declaration of ITestAnnotation copy the method. and start to give retryAnalyser annotation.
+copied the RetryAnalyzer for ITestAnnotation for retry. for that goto Suitlisners and open declaration of ITestAnnotation copy the method and start to give retryAnalyser annotation.